paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 **(c)** make a loan or provide other financing to the Fund, except that funds for technical assistance may be provided to the Fund by a United States agency created pursuant to an Act of Congress which is authorized by law to provide funds to international organizations.

-<a id="section-262o-4"></a>
+<a id="section-262o-3"></a>
-## § 262o–4.
+## § 262o–3.
 Authorization of appropriations; repayments and distributions from Fund to Treasury
 **(a)** There is hereby authorized to be appropriated without fiscal year limitation, as the United States subscription, $25,000,000 to be paid by the Secretary of the Treasury to the Fund in three annual installments of $9,000,000, $8,000,000, and $8,000,000.

 **(b)** Any repayment or distribution of moneys from the Fund to the United States shall be covered into the Treasury as a miscellaneous receipt.

+<a id="section-262o-4"></a>
+## § 262o–4.
+Federal Reserve banks as depository for the Fund; supervision

+Any Federal Reserve bank which is requested to do so by the President shall act as a depository for the Fund, and the Board of Governors of the Federal Reserve System shall supervise and direct the carrying out of these functions by the Federal Reserve banks.

 <a id="section-262p"></a>
 ## § 262p.
-Federal Reserve banks as depository for the Fund; supervision

-Any Federal Reserve bank which is requested to do so by the President shall act as a depository for the Fund, and the Board of Governors of the Federal Reserve System shall supervise and direct the carrying out of these functions by the Federal Reserve banks.

-<a id="section-262p-1"></a>
-## § 262p–1.
 Civil action by or against the Fund; service of process, venue, jurisdiction, removal of actions

 For the purpose of any civil action which may be brought within the United States, its territories or possessions, or the Commonwealth of Puerto Rico, by or against the Fund in accordance with the agreement, the Fund shall be deemed to be an inhabitant of the Federal judicial district in which its principal office or agency appointed for the purpose of accepting service or notice of service is located, and any such action to which the Fund shall be party shall be deemed to arise under the laws of the United States, and the district courts of the United States (including the courts enumerated in [section 460 of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section460&num=0&edition=prelim)) shall have original jurisdiction of any such action.
 When the Fund is defendant in any action in a State court, it may, at any time before the trial thereof, remove such action into the district court of the United States for the proper district by following the procedure for removal of causes otherwise provided by law.

+<a id="section-262p-1"></a>
+## § 262p–1.
+Force and effect of agreement; deposit of documents by the President; reservation of right to tax salaries and emoluments paid by the Fund to United States citizens or nationals

+The agreement, including without limitation articles 41 through 50, shall have full force and effect in the United States, its territories and possessions, and the Commonwealth of Puerto Rico, upon the acceptance of participation by the United States in, and the entry into force of, the Fund.
+The President, at the time of deposit of the instrument of acceptance of participation of the United States in the Fund, shall also deposit a declaration that the United States retains for itself and its political subdivisions the right to tax salaries and emoluments paid by the Fund to its citizens or nationals and may deposit a declaration providing for reservations on other matters set forth in article 58.

 <a id="section-262p-10"></a>
 ## § 262p–10.
-Government corporation control provisions applicable

-The Foundation shall be subject to the provisions of chapter 91 of title 31 applicable to wholly owned Government corporations.

-### Statutory Notes

-#### Codification
-“The provisions of chapter 91 of title 31 applicable to wholly owned Government corporations” substituted in text for “title I of the Government Corporation Control Act [[31 U.S.C.
-846](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section846&num=0&edition=prelim) et seq.]” on authority of Pub.
-L. 97–258, § 4(b), Sept.
-13, 1982, 96 Stat.
-1067, the first section of which enacted Title 31, Money and Finance.
+Limitation on spending authority

+Any authority provided by this subchapter involving the expenditure of funds (other than the funds made available pursuant to [section 290h–8 of this title](./chapter-007-international-bureaus-congresses-etc.md#section-290h-8)) shall be effective for a fiscal year only to such extent or in such amounts as are provided in advance in appropriation Acts.

 <a id="section-262p-11"></a>
 ## § 262p–11.
-Limitation on spending authority

-Any authority provided by this subchapter involving the expenditure of funds (other than the funds made available pursuant to [section 290h–8 of this title](./chapter-007-international-bureaus-congresses-etc.md#section-290h-8)) shall be effective for a fiscal year only to such extent or in such amounts as are provided in advance in appropriation Acts.

-<a id="section-262p-12"></a>
-## § 262p–12.
 Authorization of appropriations

 There are authorized to be appropriated to carry out this subchapter, in addition to amounts otherwise available for that purpose, $3,872,000 for fiscal year 1986 and $3,872,000 for fiscal year 1987.
 Funds appropriated under this section are authorized to remain available until expended.